undeadwanderer/undead-userscripts/README.md

 **derpibooru-upload-tag** — Automatically fills in tags of your choice on the image upload page on Derpibooru, as of now uses Mark Taiwan's library so the note on the script above applies.

-**derpibooru-upload-tag-old** — Fills in a "safe" tag on the new image upload page on Derpibooru.
+**derpibooru-upload-tag-legacy** — Fills in a "safe" tag on the new image upload page on Derpibooru.
 An older version of the script above that doesn't rely on Mark Taiwan's library or needs Violentmonkey to use on Firefox at the exchange of customizability (you can still edit the values in the code itself though).

 **eqd-page-title-cleanup** — Retitles Equestria Daily's pages for convenience.